Polymer/polymer-starter-kit/README.md

 **Intermediate - Advanced**: Use the full version of Polymer Starter Kit.
 This comes with all the build tools you'll need for testing and productionising your app so it's nice and lean.
 You'll need to run a few extra commands to install the tools we recommend but it's worth it to make sure your final app is super optimised.

+:warning: **Important**: The intermediate/advanced version contains dotfiles (files starting with a `.`).
+If you're copying the contents of the Starter Kit to a new location make sure you bring along these dotfiles as well!
+On Mac, [enable showing hidden files](http://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/), then try extracting/copying Polymer Starter Kit again.
+This time the dotfiles needed should be visible so you can copy them over without issues.

 Rob Dodson has a fantastic [PolyCast video](https://www.youtube.com/watch?v=xz-yixRxZN8) available that walks through using Polymer Starter Kit.
 An [end-to-end with Polymer](https://www.youtube.com/watch?v=1f_Tj_JnStA) and Polymer Starter Kit talk is also available.

 ### Install dependencies